askari0102/Learning/Kubernetes/README.md

 **The old behavior:** a non-expiring JWT stored in a Secret, mounted into every pod, valid forever.
 Any leak — a log dump, a misconfigured backup, a compromised container — yielded a permanent credential.

-**The current behavior (bound tokens):** tokens are **projected, audience-scoped, and time-limited**, and are rotated automatically by the kubelet.
-They are bound to the pod's identity and cannot be used elsewhere.
+**The current behavior (bound tokens):** tokens are **projected, audience-scoped, and time-limited**, and the kubelet rotates them automatically.
+Binding and audience shrink the blast radius, but they are still **bearer tokens**: a stolen token can be replayed from anywhere until it expires or the pod/ServiceAccount is deleted.
+Protect delivery (volumes, not logs) and treat exfiltration as a live credential.

 **What to do:**